91juhwang/TIL/Ruby/Interview_Questions.md

     * Proc is a reusable block that can be passed around.
 It acts very similar to Lambda, but lambda checks for the arguments and throws an error if invalid numbers of arguments are passed.
 Proc returns nil when the arguments are incorrect.
 Block is a way of grouping lines of codes, statements and logics.

+  * What is Ruby antipattern?

+  * Why is strong parameter important?

   * What are some of your favorite gems?
 What are their alternatives?

     * pry,